jzorzan/transaction-service/README.md

 # Transaction Service

-The **Transaction Authorization Service** is a **Spring Boot application** designed to handle transaction authorization and management using an **in-memory H2 database**.
+The **Transaction Service** is a **Spring Boot application** designed to handle transaction authorization and management using an **in-memory H2 database**.
 It provides endpoints to authorize transactions, retrieve transactions by account, and integrates with merchant information for transaction processing.

 ## Table of Contents